 I eat, pray and love the written word.
 My spare moments are spent reading, writing, or listening to words that bring knowledge, inspiration, comfort, wisdom and joy.

-I am always poised to pen something down, especially when triggered by a flash of insight, moved by a scene, or teased by an idea that refuses to leave my head.
+I am usually poised to pen something down.
+Especially when I’m triggered by a flash of insight, moved by a scene, or teased by an idea that refuses to leave my head.
+And my heart.

 I carry a notepad and pen with me whenever I go for meetings, regardless of the agenda.
 Capturing prodigious quantities of notes is always a good practice for the inner journalist in me.

-I’m a keen observer of my environment, the people surrounding me, and the unique situations that I find myself in constantly.
+I’m a keen observer of my environment, the people surrounding me, and the unique situations that I find myself in.
 They provide fodder to my literary outputs, planting the seeds of the narratives which I formulate into sentences, paragraphs, chapters and ebooks.

 I am always learning and always picking up new things.
-While I trust in my own instincts, I am also painfully aware that I’m not omniscient.
-I will make mistakes, but I will pick myself up again, brush off the dust, and carry on.
+While I trust in my own instincts, I am also painfully aware that I’m not omniscient, omnipresent or omnipotent.

 I am a wordsmith.
 Writing is my craft.